Will crash across your southern capes

 This isn’t about intelligence, it’s about ulterior motives.

 But if he really were brilliant, shouldn’t he have the foresight to recognize the inherent holes in those motives?
-That however well-intended they might be, catastrophic consequences tend to come with endless lying and ineptitude.
+That however well-intentioned they might be, catastrophic consequences tend to come with endless lying and ineptitude.

 Not to mention the poison of partisanship to absolve it all — running the nation into the ground while you’re at it.